 When looking for software as a service, there are many factors to be aware of.
 These include the product itself, features, the cost plan, integrations, data migration and implementation, the service level agreement (SLA), training and of course the support they provide.

 “Let’s face it, no one wants to reach out to support and ask for help for any product.
 I know I don’t.
-It’s our goal to make assisting our client’s from less eye-rolling and head-banging on their desk to a more accessible, speedy, accurate and positive result,” explained Jez Louise, JobAdder’s Head of Support.
+It’s our goal to assist our client’s needs and move away from a negative experience to a more accessible, speedy, accurate and positive result,” explained Jez Louise, JobAdder’s Head of Support.

 “When I’m looking at a new product for our global team, the regional and global support hours, CSAT (customer satisfaction) and full-resolution time are what I focus on.
 I know then it’s a partner that’s going to align with our company and support ethos,” she added.